bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/docs/glossary.md

 ### Symbols don't "Auto-Convert" to strings

 Most values in JavaScript support implicit conversion to a string.
 For instance, we can `alert` almost any value, and it will work.
 Symbols are special.
-They don’t auto-convert.
+They don't auto-convert.

 For example: